 How Common are Turkey Vultures?

 This can be alarming, especially if they congregate in large numbers.
-There is a good chance that they will move on soon if there is no food source.
+There is a good chance they will move on soon if there is no food source.
 This unease around these vultures leads to some unfortunate preconceptions and prejudices about these birds.

 When the breeding season arrives, they tend to nest on ledges or abandoned nests of other birds.
 As with their feeding behavior, it is all about expending minimal effort where it isn’t required.
-Nesting on cliffs and other suitable ledges, such as in abandoned buildings, allows them to use less energy.
+Nesting on cliffs and other suitable ledges, such as abandoned buildings, allows them to use less energy.

 Turkey vultures come together to form groups for courtship rituals around March and pair up to nest.
 Lucky pairs may mate for life, but those that lose a partner will find a new one.
 The altricial young hatch after 30 to 40 days and stay in the nest for 10 to 11 weeks.

 The migration route for breeding birds can vary depending on where they are.
 Those in the northwest will head south into California and other southwestern states but may go as far as Mexico, Venezuela, Colombia, or Ecuador.
-Those up in the North East won’t go nearly as far, and some may stop in the Carolinas for winter.
+Those in the North East won’t go nearly as far, and some may stop in the Carolinas for winter.

 An adult turkey vulture has no natural predators and only has to worry about humans.
-Those that fledge and reach adulthood can enjoy many years roaming across the US.
-Nestlings could become the prey of raptors like golden eagles or opportunistic mammals raiding nests.
+Those that fledge and reach adulthood can enjoy many years roaming across the U.S. Nestlings could become the prey of raptors like golden eagles or opportunistic mammals raiding nests.
 Raccoons and opossums are known to feed on young vultures.

 Are Turkey Vultures Dangerous To Pets?

 You may see them flying low to the ground as they search for the smell of ethyl mercaptan.
 This is essentially the smell of death – a gas produced by the beginnings of dead animals’ decay.
-Turkey vultures claws can’t aren’t strong enough to pick up a dog or a cat.
+Turkey vulture’s claws aren’t strong enough to pick up a dog or a cat.
 They don’t have a raptor’s powerful feet with a firm grip and sharp talons.
 An eagle is far more likely to see a small pet as possible prey than a vulture.